dawidsielski/medical-data-share/README.md

    Now in keys folder you have three files.

-2. From keys folder copy the file names `public.<your_username>@<your_node_name>.key` to the folder called `public_keys` of the server that you are running the app.
+2. From keys folder copy the file names `public.<your_username>@<your_node_name>.key` to the folder called `public_user_keys` of the server that you are running the app.

-3. On the server there will be folder called keys.
+3. On the server (after first run of the app) there will be folder called keys.
 Please copy file called `public.key` to your computer.

 4. Now you must ask an authorized person to add your node to federation.
 To have that please send to this person the following information:
     * laboratory_name (the same as in config file)